 Cade is most known for its exquisite collection of Cabernet Sauvignon, which they charge high dollar for.

-So, it goes without saying that this is not quite the cheapest wine tasting available in Napa Valley.
+So, it goes without saying that this is not the cheapest wine tasting available in Napa Valley.
 However, the $80 tasting fee is completely worth it for the high-end experience given to each visitor.

-To do a wine tasting at Cade, an appointment is required between 10 a.m. and 4 p.m. every day of the week.
+To do a wine tasting at Cade, make an appointment between 10 a.m. and 4 p.m. every day of the week.
 They keep groups small, which allows tastings to be conducted at one large table in their sleek lounge.
 The small groups make it easier for each participant to get individualized attention, and the chance to ask as many questions about the wines as they’d like.
 High-end as it is, Cade has a very approachable feel, and will even allow you to bring your kids to the tasting if needed.

 In addition, each person gets their own cheese and chocolate plate to nibble at while drinking the wine, all of which pairs beautifully together.
 You will taste about 5 wines, which are incredible and will tempt you to splurge on a special occasion bottle to ship home.